CivicActions/civicactions.com/src/content/education-services.md

 ---
 path: /education-services
 type: page
-title: "Digital Information Technology Acquisitions Professional (DITAP) Training"
+title: "DITAP Training"
-subtitle: 'Transforming government services starts with procurement.
-We offer education services to support leaders for change in the Federal acquisition community.'
+subtitle: 'We support the Digital IT Acquisition Professional (DITAP) program to train federal contracting officers in the skills needed for successful modern digital service procurements.'
 ---

 ### Background